Wild Teens Program (8 Weekends)

-The Wild Teens Program gives teens the opportunity to intensely live the core routines of nature awareness guided by experienced mentors, and to practice the wilderness and community building skills that bring us alive.
+The Wild Teens Program gives teens the opportunity to live the core routines of nature awareness guided by experienced mentors, and to practice the wilderness and community building skills that bring us fully alive.

 Each month, we will explore a different focus, set of skills, and location as we discover our bio-region throughout the seasons.
-Games, skills, challenges, music, reflection, and incredible adventures await you.
+Games, skills, exciting challenges, music, reflection, connection, and incredible adventures await you.
 We’ll learn survival and leadership skills that connect us deeply to nature, to ourselves and to each other, and have a whole lot of fun in the process!